An automatic system to detect equivalence between iterative algorithms: A characterization of shift equivalence

-\begin{proof} We provide a proof sketch here, and defer a detailed proof to \cref{apd2}.
+\begin{proof} We provide a proof sketch here, and defer a detailed proof to \cref{proof-cyclicpermutation}.
 Let us name the oracle calls of the original algorithm $\mathcal A$ so that the oracles are called in order $(n)$.

+Cyclic permutation implies shift equivalence.
 Suppose $\mathcal{B} = P_{\tilde \pi}\mathcal{A}$ where $\tilde \pi$ is a cyclic permutation of $(m)$.
 The permutation of update equations may reorder the oracle calls within one iteration, so that the oracle calls in algorithm $\mathcal{B}$ follow a cyclic permutation $\pi$ of $(n)$ (possibly, the identity).
 Hence $\mathcal{A}$ and $\mathcal{B}$ are shift-equivalent.
-(If the permutation is the identity, then the algorithms are also oracle-equivalent.) \end{proof}
+(If the permutation is the identity, then the algorithms are also oracle-equivalent.)

+Shift equivalence implies cyclic permutation.
+Suppose algorithms $\mathcal A$ and $\mathcal B$ are shift-equivalent.
+If they are also oracle-equivalent, then they can be written using the same set of update equations.
+If they are not oracle-equivalent, we can always find a cyclic permutation of the update equations of $\mathcal A$ that produces the same oracle sequence as $\mathcal B$.
+Therefore $\mathcal A$ and $\mathcal B$ are equivalent to cyclic permutations of each other.
+(In the first case, the permutation is the identity.) \end{proof}